CasLogic/AWSProjects/PowerOfMath/ReadMe.md

-This is another simple project where I used five different services—Amplify, Lambda, IAM, API Gateway and DynamoDB.
+This is a simple project where I built a serverless web application by using five different services—Amplify, Lambda, IAM, API Gateway and DynamoDB.

 1. In the initial steps I created a webpage and hosted it using Amplify.
 The site can be found on the index.html file attached.